sealkeen/QMediaStreamer_UI/Readme.md

 ### Functional
 - Music Explorer: Create music library and edit its content (e.g. tags, albums, genres, artists);
 - Users data / Music Storage Database;
-- ASP.NET Core WebServer / WebService with links to the music files stored on a remote server.
+- WebServer / WebService with links to the music files stored on a remote server.

-### Current versions support :
-- WPF .Net 4.0 builds for Windows;
-- WPF .Net Core 3.1 build for Windows;
-- .NetStandard Xamarin Forms several component's support (in development);

 ## Usage - output:
 - Compile the application using QtCreator and Qt5.8 with MinGW 5.3.0 for your target platform and run from build directory.